gift-exe/dhf-hrapp-backend/README.md

 Create a .env file in the home directory mocking the .env.example file

 Alembic Stuff:
 ps: Alembic is like magic to me...
-But try running this command.
+But try running thies commands.
 It should work

 ```
 alembic init migrations